 Three countries will shape the future of European defence policy, irrespective of institutional focus: France, Germany, and the United Kingdom.
 Much of the current conversation, however, focuses on two legs of this triangle: the bilateral defence relationships between France and Germany and between the United Kingdom and France.
 The former is especially important for the political future of the European project, whereas the latter focuses on capability development, military operations, and nuclear collaboration.
 These two bilateral partnerships are indeed significant and supplement engagement with countries across the European Union and NATO.
 However, there is also a third, often overlooked, leg of the triangle: the bilateral defence relationship between Germany and the United Kingdom.

 Initially it might seem counterproductive, or even contradictory, to promote deeper cooperation between two countries with diverging perspectives on strategic culture and European integration.
-Yet it is exactly because of these differences Berlin and London should strengthen their relationship.
+Yet it is exactly because of these differences that Berlin and London should strengthen their relationship.
 At a time of change across the Atlantic and within Europe, especially with the ongoing Brexit negotiations, it is essential that Germany and the United Kingdom prevent divergences from growing.
 Without agreement between Germany and the United Kingdom, it will be increasingly difficult not only to engage smaller countries, within both the European Union and NATO, but also to cooperate with France in a common approach at a trilateral level.
 Strengthening the UK-German bilateral defence relationship would bolster the other two legs of the triangle, enabling Berlin, London, and Paris to develop greater strategic and operational convergence.

 The Bilateral Relationship